Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Introduction

-The rest of the paper is organized as follows: In Section \ref{sec:main_results}, we summarize the main results concerning the existence of a threshold $h^*$ and its universality across a wide range of measures.
-In Section \ref{sec:sparse_anti}, we prove the occurrence of a sharp transition in the maximum number of $h$-stable vertices in a partition around a value $h=h^*$, where $h^*$ is defined as a root of a non-linear Equation \ref{eq:first_mom_bound}.
-Our proof relies on the second-moment method combined with concentration arguments.
-For the computation of the first and second moments up to sub-leading exponential terms, we borrow the notation and several results from \citep{gamarnikMaxcutSparseRandom2018}, who computed the same when $h=0$ and all the vertices are required to be locally $h$-stable.
-Our result includes the computation of the first moment for the number of partitions with at-least a constant fraction of the vertices satisfying $h$-stable.
+The rest of the paper is organized as follows: In Section \ref{sec:main_results}, we present our main results formally.
+Section \ref{sec:Theorem1} is devoted to the proof of the main result regarding the phase transition around $h^\star$ for the special case of sparse anti-ferromagnetic interactions (Theorem \ref{thm:sparse_thres}).
+In particular, we derive $h^\star$ as a root of the non-linear equation specified in \eqref{def:w_firstmom}.
+Our proof relies on the usage of the second-moment method in sparse \ER graphs combined with concentration arguments.
+For the computation of the first and second moments up to sub-leading exponential terms, we borrow the notation and several techniques from \citep{gamarnikMaxcutSparseRandom2018}, who computed the same when $h=0$ and all the vertices are required to be locally $h$-stable.
+Our result includes the computation of the first moment for the number of partitions with at least a constant fraction of the vertices satisfying $h$-stability.
 This requires generalizations of the large deviation results in \citep{gamarnikMaxcutSparseRandom2018}.
 For the second moment, the expression is obtained directly through appropriate modifications of the proof in \citep{gamarnikMaxcutSparseRandom2018}.
+However, for the sake of completeness, we provide the full proof, based on techniques developed in our first-moment analysis.

-Therefore, we only provide a list of the required modifications in Section \ref{sec:list_of_modif}.
-In Section \ref{sec:high_prob}, we utilize the first and second-moment computations to prove the existence of partitions having $n-o(n)$ $h$-stable vertices with high probability.
-This is not a direct consequence of the Paley–Zygmund inequality and requires proving the concentration of certain auxiliary functions along with a technique of perturbing the threshold.
-In Section \ref{sec:max_energy}, we utilize similar techniques to prove the phase transitions in the maximum number of $h$-stable vertices amongst configurations satisfying certain energy constraints.
-In Section \ref{sec:sparse_uni}, we prove the universality of the threshold for sparse graphs through an application of the Lindeberg's method to carefully chosen functions of the edge weights for different regimes of $h$.
-In Section \ref{sec:dense_uni}, we extend this result to dense graphs.
-In Section \ref{sec:universality_e_max}, we prove analogous universality results for the transitions obtained upon the imposition of energy constraints.
-Finally, we conclude in Section \ref{sec:conc} with some open directions.
+We subsequently utilize the first and second moment computations to prove the absence of bisections having $n-o_d(1)n$ $h$-stable vertices with high probability for $h>h^\star$ and their existence for $h<h^\star$.
+The high-probability existence for $h<h^\star$ is not a direct consequence of the Paley–Zygmund inequality (a standard method of proving existence of structures using second moment method) and requires proving the concentration of certain auxiliary functions along with a technique of perturbing the threshold.